5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/README.md

 	- **Kext**: ACPIBacklight.kext (Disable WhateverGreen's built-in brightness driver.)
 	- **Patch**: See "ACPI Brightness Patch" method

-3. Other methods: Follow the Kext + patch principle and try for yourself.
+3. Other methods: Follow the kext + patch principle and try for yourself.

 **NOTE**: The official OpenCore package contains pre-compiled `SSDT-PNFL.aml` patches under "Docs".
 So in case you're not sure what to do you can use these instead.